Constellation-Labs/documentation-hub/validate/validator/providers.md

   </style>
 </head>

+### Introduction

-In order to run a Constellation validator node, you'll need to find a suitable place for it to live and work.
+In order to run a Constellation Network validator node, you'll need to find a suitable place for it to live and work.
 The three most common ways to accomplish this are through a cloud provider, hosting provider, or dedicated bare metal server.

 ## Virtual vs Dedicated

-A VPS (Virtual Private Server) is a piece of software that runs a virtualized server on a physical machine and shares resources with other instances, making it a more economical choice when starting out.
+A VPS (Virtual Private Server) is software that runs a virtualized server located on a physical machine and shares resources (tenancies) with other instances, making it a more economical choice when starting out.
 A collection of these VPS instances make up what is referred to as the "cloud."
 A dedicated bare metal server, on the other hand, is an physical computer that is used by only one consumer or tenant.
+Cloud providers also offer more robust services such as dedicated servers.

 ## Cloud Providers {#cloud-providers}